nitinnarwal/CTFs/overthewire/bandit/Level12-13.md

 data.txt

 As per description, this is hexdump of a repeatedly compressed file.
-So use `xxd -r` to convert back to its original form(the compressed file).
+So use `xxd -r` to convert back to its original form.

 > bandit12@bandit:/tmp/mypwd$ xxd -r data.txt > dump
 bandit12@bandit:/tmp/mypwd$ ls